How To Keep Sales Flowing

-In addition, you should make sure that contact options are featured prominently, so that visiting customers know exactly how to get in touch with you.
+Also, you should make sure that contact options are featured prominently so that visiting customers know exactly how to get in touch with you.
 Make sure the phone number you display is one that will be picked up if called, as many customers will still prefer to make delivery or pickup orders over the phone (if you have your delivery service), and relaying information is likely to be easier on a phone call.

 Marketing Your New Offerings/Services